renburnett/selenium-python-aws-lambda/README.md

-# Selenium Python on AWS Lambda with chrome webdriver
+## Selenium Python on AWS Lambda with chrome webdriver
-## Forked from @ManivannanMurugavel
+### Forked from @ManivannanMurugavel

-- All necessary files and dependencies for Python, Selenium and the Chrome webdriver were forked from @ManivannanMurugavel 's
+- All necessary files and dependencies for Python, Selenium and the Chrome webdriver were forked from @ManivannanMurugavel's repo
 - The implementation for the actual webscraper was written by yours truly (;

 1. Zip this all of these files together